Essam el-Erian

 Essam al-Din Muhammad Hussein el-Erian (عصام الدين محمد حسين العريان) (28 April 1954 – 13 August 2020) was an Egyptian physician and politician.
-He was the vice chairman of the Freedom And Justice party.
+He was the vice chairman of the Freedom And Justice Party.
 Formerly he was a member of the Guidance Bureau of the Muslim Brotherhood.
 He was elected as a parliament member in the 2011–12 Egyptian parliamentary election.
 After the 2013 Egyptian coup, prosecutors ordered his arrest on 10 July 2013.
 On 14 July 2013, Egypt's new prosecutor general Hisham Barakat ordered his assets to be frozen. el-Erian was arrested by the government on 30 October 2013.
+He was also the paternal cousin of Sami Amin Al-Arian.

 Early life and education

 el-Erian was born on 28 April 1954.
 He graduated from the School of Medicine in the Cairo University with honors in 1977, and also received a Bachelor of Law from the same university.
 During his time at university, el-Erian was the secretary of the cultural committee of the federation of students of medicine at the College of Medicine at Qasr Aini in 1972, and then became the president of the general union for students of Egyptian universities.
 He earned a master's degree in Pathology in 1986 from Cairo University.
 He also earned a bachelor's in Islamic Studies and a bachelor's in History from al-Azhar University respectively in 1999 and 2000. el-Erian was enrolled for a medical doctorate at Cairo University and for a degree in common law at the same university, a program he did not complete due to his imprisonment.

 He was elected as a member of the board of directors of the Egyptian Medical Syndicate in 1986, being the assistant of the general secretary of the Egyptian Medical Syndicate. el-Erian was also a founding member of the Egyptian Organization for Human Rights.